amitxv/PC-Tuning/docs/physical-setup.md

 - [Linpack-Extended](https://github.com/BoringBoredom/Linpack-Extended)

-    - Residuals should match, otherwise it may be a sign of instability
+    - Residuals should match, otherwise it is a sign of instability
     - GFLOP variation should be minimal
     - Use a range of problem sizes while testing for stability